iitis/CumulantsUpdates.jl/README.md

 # Citing this work

-Krzysztof Domino, Piotr Gawron, *Sliding window high order cumulant tensors calculation algorithm*, [arXiv:1701.06446](https://arxiv.org/abs/1701.06446)
+Krzysztof Domino, Piotr Gawron, *An algorithm for arbitrary–order cumulant tensor calculation in a sliding window of data streams*, International Journal of Applied Mathematics and Computer Science, vol. 29, issue 1, pp. 206, 2019  (https://doi.org/10.2478/amcs-2019-0015 )

 This project was partially financed by the National Science Centre, Poland – project number 2014/15/B/ST6/05204.